Neodiablow/awesomeconf/README.md

 if you want to use "alt" instead of "super/windows" you shall modify Mod4 to Mod1

-if you don't have a Debian based distribution, you will need to remove all the occurences of "debian menu"
+if you don't have a Debian based distribution, you will need to remove all the occurences of "debian menu, (debian menu isn't activated anymore, you can decomment it)"

 the same goes for conky and wicd